mythz/site/_blog/posts/2021-10-28-docs-search.md

 ## Search UI Dialog

 Now that our docs are indexed the only thing left to do is display the results.
-We used algolia's OSS docs search UX as our inspiration which we've implemented in custom Vue3 components that we've Open sourced in [this gist](https://gist.github.com/gistlyn/d215e9ff31abd9adce719a663a4bd8af) we hope will serve useful in being able to quickly adopt typesearch for your own purposes.
+We set out to create a comparable UX to algolia's doc search which we've implemented in custom Vue3 components and have Open sourced in [this gist](https://gist.github.com/gistlyn/d215e9ff31abd9adce719a663a4bd8af) in hope it will serve useful in adopting typesearch for your own purposes.

 As VitePress is a SSG framework we need to wrap them in a [ClientOnly component](https://vitepress.vuejs.org/guide/global-component.html#clientonly) to ensure they're only rendered on the client: